webradiocontrol/wrc-morse-key-adapter/README.md

 * Find the location of `avrdude.exe`, located in directory `hardware/tools/avr/bin` under the directory where Arduino IDE is installed
 * Open `Command Prompt` and change the current directory to where `avrdude.exe` is located
 * Execute the following command to reset Arduino and to switch it to mode for flashing.
+  *NOTE:* The command will fail, printing out error messages, and you will need to forcibly stop it by pressing `CTRL+C`.
+  The only purpose of this command is to open the serial port to make the Arduino chip ready for flashing.
   Remember to adjust the COM port in the command (COM3 in the example).
 ```bash
 avrdude -C ..\etc\avrdude.conf -p atmega32u4 -c arduino -P COM3 -b 1200
   ```
+* Press `Ctrl+C` to interrupt the command now that the Arduino is ready for flashing.
 * Execute the following command to flash the new firmware in file `wrc-morse-key-adapter-20201008.hex`.
   You will have only 8 seconds to do this until Arduino returns back to normal mode.
   Note that the COM port changes once again, usually to a port with